-[16] In adopting the selective exchange offer, the board stated that its objective was either to defeat the inadequate Mesa offer or, should the offer still succeed, provide the 49% of its stockholders, who would otherwise be forced to accept "junk bonds", with \$72 worth of senior debt.
+In adopting the selective exchange offer, the board stated that its objective was either to defeat the inadequate Mesa offer or, should the offer still succeed, provide the 49% of its stockholders, who would otherwise be forced to accept "junk bonds", with \$72 worth of senior debt.
 We find that both purposes are valid.

-However, such efforts would have been thwarted by Mesa's participation in the exchange offer.
+Mesa's participation in the exchange offer.
 First, if Mesa could tender its shares, Unocal would effectively be subsidizing the former's continuing effort to buy Unocal stock at \$54 per share.
 Second, Mesa could not, by definition, fit within the class of shareholders being protected from its own coercive and inadequate tender offer.

 Thus, we are satisfied that the selective exchange offer is reasonably related to the threats posed.
 It is consistent with the principle that "the minority stockholder shall receive the substantial equivalent in value of what he had before."
 Sterling v.
-Mayflower Hotel Corp., Del.Supr., 93 A.2d 107, 114 (1952).
+Mayflower Hotel Corp., Del.
+Supr., 93 A.2d 107, 114 (1952).
 See also Rosenblatt v.
-Getty Oil Co., Del.Supr., 493 A.2d 929, 940 (1985).
-This concept of fairness, while stated in the merger context, is also rele-
+Getty Oil Co., A.2d , (1985).
+This concept of fairness, while stated in the merger context, is also relevant in the area of tender offer law.
+Thus, the board's decision to offer what it determined to be the fair value of the corporation to the 49% of its shareholders, who would otherwise be forced to accept highly subordinated "junk bonds", is reasonable and consistent with the directors' duty to ensure that the minority stockholders receive equal value for their shares.